-Among other requirements, the practice agreement would have to include all of the following elements:
+The practice agreement is valid for three years and, among other requirements, must include all of the following elements:

 - The services and procedures that the dental therapist may provide, together with any limitations. - Procedures for obtaining informed consent. - Plans for review of patient records by the supervising dentist and the dental therapist; for managing medical emergencies in each practice setting in which the dental therapist provides care; and for monitoring care, including patient care review, referral follow-up, and a quality assurance chart review. - Protocols for administering and dispensing medications and a plan for providing clinical resources and referrals.